 While the review has found some promising evidence for a range of impacts, it is clear that further research is required to improve current understanding of the impacts and effectiveness of financial literacy interventions for vulnerable groups.
-Answering some of these questions may prove challenging, as there are limited resources and limited capacity in the field of practice to support research and evaluation, but able to trust the provider - both their motives and their capacity to provide accurate and appropriate information.
-Several key informants noted that clients of financial literacy programs express greater satisfaction and self-reported positive outcomes when they feel they have received guidance relevant to their own circumstances, rather than instruction or lecturing on what they ought to be doing with their personal finances.
+Answering some of these questions may prove challenging, as there are limited resources and limited capacity in the field of practice to support research and evaluation, but the challenge is not insurmountable.